-The abdication may have given a boost to support for the Spanish monarchy but it seems that the Spanish are far from enthusiastic about the feudal institution.
+The abdication of Juan Carlos de Borbón as king of Spain may have given a boost to support for the Spanish monarchy but it seems that the Spanish are far from enthusiastic about the feudal institution.

 The new king is taking over from his dad today but there are no pictures of him, bunting or flags to be seen in the streets.
 And the souvenir shops are not selling mementos of the great occasion.